Communicating Smartly in Molecular Communication Environments: Neural Networks in the Internet of Bio-Nano Things: Enabling Biocomputing in IoBNT Networks

-Researchers have explored various approaches to enhance the intelligence of nanodevices and improve their computational capabilities, adhering to biocompatible premises.
-Adders, multipliers, and non-linear functions are the fundamental building blocks for developing {NN} components; see appendix, \Cref{fig_NN_architecture}.
-Conceiving these arithmetic operations at the nanoscale will enable the integration of the aforementioned {NN}-based transmission and reception architectures within the operational nanodevices.
+Having reviewed the main methodological and algorithmic approaches, we now shift our focus toward their practical deployment.
+In particular, this section discusses how the previously described techniques translate into experimental platforms, emerging bio-nanotechnological systems, and real-world applications.
+This trend motivates the search for biocompatible computing substrates, as future \ac{IoBNT} nanonodes are expected to support smart processing tasks while remaining compatible with biological environments~\cite{marzo2019nanonetworks}.
+To guide this discussion, \Cref{fig_bio} provides a conceptual overview of promising substrates for realizing \ac{NN} components in bio-nano systems, organized according to the main stages of a neuron: molecular or electrical input interfacing, weighted summation, nonlinear activation, and output readout.
+Bio-inspired micro/nano computer design is a relatively young research field, and the literature reflects varying levels of readiness for individual concepts, which we summarize in this section.
+Developments in this area lay the foundation to support the intelligent capabilities of the nanocomponents of \ac{IoBNT} networks.

-Already published solutions are developed along three main directions: (i) Extend the biological role of \ac{DNA}-based chemical reactions within the cell for computing; see the evolution in \cite[Fig. 2a]{haluan2024synthetic} and \cite[Fig. 1]{nagipogu2023survey}, (ii) develop \ac{CRN} as in \cite{agiza2024phcontrolled}, and (iii) build microfluidic chips for computing as in \cite{wang2013modular}.
-Towards the development of {NN} models, a major trend in the literature is the use of engineered \acp{GRN} (see \Cref{sec_biocomp_gen}) due to their programmability for complex calculations; see \cite[Sec.
+As summarized in \Cref{fig_bio}, already investigated technologies are developed along three main directions: \begin{itemize} \item[(i)] Extending the biological role of \ac{DNA}-based chemical reactions within the cell for computing; see the evolution in \cite[Fig. 1]{nagipogu2023survey} and \cite[Fig. 2a]{haluan2024synthetic}, \item[(ii)] developing \acp{CRN} \cite{agiza2024phcontrolled}, and \item[(iii)] engineering microfluidic circuits for computing \cite{wang2013modular}. \end{itemize} Towards the development of {NN} models, a major trend in the literature is the use of engineered \acp{GRN} (see \Cref{sec_biocomp_gen}) due to their programmability for complex calculations \cite[Sec.
 4.3]{nagipogu2023survey}.
-Primarily developed within the communication-engineering community, a second trend involves integrating chemical reactions within microfluidic chips, see \Cref{sec_biocomp_microfluidic}.
-Following these research streams, we trace the early developments of digital logic and \ac{DSP} operations for {NNs} in the following sections.
+Primarily developed within the communication-engineering community, a second trend involves integrating chemical reactions within microfluidic circuits.
+Following these research streams, we trace the early developments in digital logic and \ac{DSP} operations in biocompatible substrates for the development of {NN} modules.